 Existing parking located adjacent to streets and sidewalks should be screened to the height of car hoods.
-This will provide a certain level of continuity of the building façade line; it will screen unsightly views; and it will provide a level of security by allowing views to and from the sidewalks.
-New development should be encouraged at these locations to reinforce the continuous blockface.
+This will provide a certain level of continuity of the building façade line.
+In addition, it will screen unsightly views and it will provide a level of security by allowing views to and from the sidewalks.
+Removal of existing parking lots adjacent to the street should be encouraged at these locations to reinforce the continuous blockface.

-All vacant sites should be cleared of debris and buffered from the street.
+All vacant sites should be cleared of debris.